com-gft-deuba/unity.release-1/README.md

 ### Cleanup

-Chdir into the directory 'src/kubernetes/local-cluster'
+Chdir into the directory 'src/kubernetes/local-cluster' and execute 'make clusterclean'.
+This will remove both kiali and istio from the kubernetes cluster.